1224-HuangJin/files/README.md

 ## 📂 Contents
 This repository may and will contain:

-📜 Document files
+📜 Document files,
-📷 Media files
+📷 Media files,
-📄 Code snippets
+📄 Code snippets,
-🔧 Other resources
+🔧 Other resources,

 📜 License
 This project follows the MIT license, please refer to [LICENSE](https://github.com/1224-HuangJin/files?tab=MIT-1-ov-file) for details.